Jian'ou

 Jian'ou is a county-level city in Nanping in northern Fujian province, China.
 Under the name Jianning (Kienning), it was formerly the seat of its own prefecture and was the namesake of its province.

 Jian'ou is within a major bamboo and rice-growing area on Jianxi Brook, about 70 km south from Jianyang.

 The Jian'ou dialect, a dialect of Northern Min, is spoken in Jian'ou.

 History

 The city was established in 196 under the name Jian'an – the era name of the reigning Emperor Xian of Han.
 Along with Fuzhou, they were the earliest-established Chinese territories in the area and thus their province bears their conjoined names: Fu & Jian.
-The city was once the capital of the Fujian region and also served as the capital of the kingdom of Yin in AD 943.
+The city was once the capital of the Fujian region and also served as the capital of the empire of Yin in AD 943.
 In the Song dynasty, Jian'an became the seat of Jianning Prefecture (Jianning-fu).